 Infiniband is primarily used in High Performance Computing (HPC) and provides a very fast network interconnect with an incredibly small latency.
-The interface card also implements Remote Direct Memory Access (RDMA) which allows the cards to place data directly into the memory of the end node so that no Kernel intervention is required.
+The Infiniband Iterface cards also implement Remote Direct Memory Access (RDMA) which allows the cards to place data directly into the memory of the end node so that no Kernel intervention is required.

 When we took on our HPC Re-engineering Contract we were exposed to FDR Infiniband from Mellanox which was already old technology and in much need of an upgrade.
 Since FDH was released its been replaced with EDR (100GBs) and that has been replaced with HDR (200GBs).

-An Infiniband Fat Tree Network consist of Master Switches and Leaf Switches.
+There are lots of different topologies available for connecting High Performance Compute nodes, here we will look at an Infiniband Fat Tree Network.
+This type of network topology consist of Master Switches and Leaf Switches.
 Servers, Storage and other “End Nodes” connect to the Leaf Switches.
 There are no Master to Master links and no Leaf to Leaf links.
 All up links pass through a Master.

 108 Node Configuration